Dao-BZ-007/cipherbook/README.md

 <div align="center">

-# 📘 CIPHERBOOK
+# 🔐 CipherBook

-### **Private On-Chain Orderbook — Enforced With Zama FHE**
+### **Private On-Chain Orderbook — Powered by ZAMA Fully Homomorphic Encryption**

-_CipherBook enables fully private order placement and matching on-chain using Fully Homomorphic Encryption._
+_CipherBook is a privacy-preserving decentralized orderbook where trades are placed, matched, and executed **without revealing price, amount, or intent**._

-_Order prices, amounts, and matching logic remain encrypted at all times — even from the blockchain itself._
+_All sensitive order data remains encrypted at all times — even from the blockchain._

-**Only correctness is revealed.
-Never the data.**
+**Built using ZAMA FHEVM**

 </div>